 If you decide to visit the Serengeti, I recommend you don’t book your safari in advance.
 You can save quite a bit of money by just showing up and booking a tour rather than booking from home.
 Tours leave every day.
 Don’t worry about not being able to find one unless you are on an extremely tight schedule.

-If you decide to visit Maasai Mara, check out my guide: How to Safari in Kenya for Less Than $200: Maasai Mara on a Budget.
+If you decide to visit Masai Mara, check out my guide: How to Safari in Kenya for Less Than $200: Masai Mara on a Budget.
 Here, I explain everything you need to know to enjoy a great budget safari including transportation instructions as well as info on booking camping, a car, and a guide.

-Have you gone on an African safari in Maasai Mara or Serengeti recently?
+Have you gone on an African safari in Masai Mara or Serengeti?
 Share your experience in the comments below!